-For example, lets imagine you want to calculate your reorder point, but there’s a pesky typo or a simple miscalculation leading you astray with wrong information.
+For example, lets imagine you want to calculate your reorder point, but there’s a pesky typo or a simple miscalculation in your inventory Excel sheet leading you astray with wrong information.
 This in turn leads you to incorrectly ordering the wrong level of safety stock.

-In the long run, this is going to cost you, and your business.
+In the long run, using Excel for inventory, is going to cost you, and your business.
 Not to mention frustrate your employees and, worst of all, your customers.

-You might be thinking to yourself “I’ve been doing my inventory through spreadsheets and I haven’t noticed any problems.” congrats, but it’s a ticking time-bomb.
+You might be thinking to yourself “I’ve been keeping inventory in Excel and I haven’t noticed any problems.” congrats, but it’s a ticking time-bomb.

 Let’s delve into the issues that will eventually plague your business if you continue to use an Excel sheet for inventory management.